Dog Skin Allergies:

 • Raw honey.
 A teaspoon of raw honey can improve your dog's coat and skin condition.
 It's recommended to get local honey from a farmer's market instead of the packaged honey found at supermarkets.

 • Weekly bathing.
 A weekly bath can reduce the allergens in your dog's coat and skin significantly and provide much needed healing relief.
 Make sure to use cool to cold water to provide even more relief for your dog.
-You can quickly give your bath a sponge bath when he comes in from outdoors to remove any unwanted allergens as well, especially during allergy season.
-I use hypoallergenic dog wipes on Luc's paws every time he's been outside to wipe away grass, weeds, or pollen.
+You can quickly give your dog a sponge bath when he comes in from outdoors to remove any unwanted allergens as well, especially during allergy season.
+I used hypoallergenic dog wipes on Luc's paws every time he'd been outside to wipe away grass, weeds, or pollen.

 • Limit exposure to allergens.
 Limit outdoor exposure during allergy season if possible.
 Of course some allergens are impossible to eliminate, so once again, you must deal with the symptoms instead of the cause of the symptoms.
 While most environmental allergens can't be controlled, some like flea allergies and food allergies can definitely be eliminated.